-Students in F-1 status authorized for employment under OPT are responsible for maintaining their immigration status.
-According to federal regulations, F-1 students are required to report directly to the ISO information regarding their employment as well as changes to personal information and immigration status.
-Failure to comply with these reporting requirements may result in denial of future immigration benefits (i.e. extension of employment under the cap-gap rule and STEM program) and termination of status and OPT authorization.
+Students in F-1 status authorized for employment under OPT are responsible for maintaining their non-immigrant status.
+According to Federal Regulations, F-1 students are required to report information directly to the ISO regarding their employment as well as changes to personal information and immigration status.
+Failure to comply with these reporting requirements may result in denial of future benefits (i.e. extension of employment under the H-1B OPT Cap-Gap rule and STEM OPT program) and termination of status and OPT authorization.

-Note: The same reporting is required during the cap-gap extension of OPT and penalties for failure to comply also apply.
+Note: The same reporting is required during the H-1B Cap-Gap extension of OPT and penalties for failure to comply also apply.

 Reporting change of address by updating your address on WEBSIS.
 When you lose access to WEBSIS, you send an email to email@example.com with your new address.
 Further, use this ISO email to report any of the information listed above.